olekolek1000/wayvr-dashboard/README.md

 # DISCLAIMER

-### This project is still under heavy development and lacks various features which will be implemented in the future.
-Install it only if you want to contribute to or help develop this dashboard until it is ready for daily usage.
+### This project is still under heavy development and lacks various features that will be implemented in the future.
+Install it only if you want to contribute to or help develop this dashboard until it is ready for daily use.
 Here is our [Matrix and Discord](https://lvra.gitlab.io/docs/community/).

 # Build instructions